-Rebecca is a Senior Lecturer (Associate Professor) in the Department of Psychology at Goldsmiths University of London.
+Rebecca is a Reader (Associate Professor) in the Department of Psychology at Goldsmiths University of London.

 Rebecca's research focuses on age-related conditions and falls into three areas: Typical Ageing, Depression, and Ageing in Developmental Disorders.